python/cpython/Doc/library/math.rst

 .. function:: comb(n, k)

-   Return the number of ways to choose k items from n items without repetition and without order.
-Also called binomial coefficient.
+   Return the number of ways to choose *k* items from *n( items without repetition and without order.

-   It is mathematically equal to the expression (n!)/(k! * (n - k)!).
-It is equivalent to the the coefficient of kth term in polynomial expansion of the expression (1 + x)^n.
+   Also called the binomial coefficient.
+It is mathematically equal to the expression ``n! / (k! (n - k)!)``.
+It is equivalent to the coefficient of k-th term in polynomial expansion of the expression ``(1 + x) ** n``.

-   Raises :exc:`TypeError` if argument(s) are non-integer and :exc:`ValueError`
+   Raises :exc:`TypeError` if the arguments not integers.
-   if argument(s) are negative or k > n.
+   Raises :exc:`ValueError` if the arguments are negative or if k > n.

    .. versionadded:: 3.8